 Approximately fifty IT managers from leading Irish and U.S. firms attended a half-day seminar on Next Generation IT Security addressed by two leading Californian companies; Palo Alto Networks and Symantec Corporation, along with their Irish partner Threatscape.
 Attendees initially learned about the latest generation of digital threats that can evade traditional perimeter security systems.
 Then two solutions to these threats were outlined; Palo Alto Networks next-generation firewalls capable of detecting and blocking even the most evasive threats, and Symantec MSS security monitoring that identifies and prioritizes security incidents by monitoring security logs and cross-referencing this data with Symantec’s Global Intelligence Network to generate actionable intelligence.

 This event took place in the new U.S. Embassy Dublin Annex conference room.
 U.S. companies interested in utilizing this facility for similar events should contact U.S. Commercial Service Dublin directly for more details.

 The U.S. Commercial Service Dublin hosted a Visit USA Committee Ireland meeting which was attended by 20 local and foreign members comprising of airlines, tour operators, destinations and attractions.
 Attendees included Florida Space Coast, Kansas, Las Vegas, Massachusetts, New York, St. Petersburg/Clearwater, Oklahoma and Orlando.

-Since the beginning of 2013, industry sources have reported a significant increase in forward bookings with some destinations recording a 20% surge in reservations compared to the same time last year.
-The U.S. Commercial Service will continue to support the Irish market for U.S. travel and tourism services through Visit USA and other industry promotional activities during 2013.
+In recent times, industry sources have reported a significant increase in forward bookings with some destinations recording a 20% surge in reservations compared to the same time the previous year.
+The U.S. Commercial Service will continue to support the Irish market for U.S. travel and tourism services through Visit USA and other industry promotional on an ongoing basis.